Luke 4

 For verses 31-37, see Comments Mark 1:21-28.

-In the Gospel of Mark, we are told that this account takes place after the Lord Jesus called His disciples, indicating that the Lord Jesus and the disciples went together to Capernaum (See Mark 1:21, “and they go into Capernaum”).
-In the beginning, when the Lord has called the disciples, He will always go with them, and here, in this verse, the Lord already has the disciples with Him.
+In the Gospel of Mark, we are told that this account takes place after the Lord Jesus called His disciples, indicating that the Lord Jesus and the disciples went together to Capernaum (see Mark 1:21, “and they go into Capernaum”).
+In the beginning, after the Lord had called the disciples, He would always go with them, and here, in this verse, the Lord already has the disciples with Him.

-In the Gospel of Mark, we are told that this account takes place after the Lord Jesus called His disciples, indicating that the Lord Jesus and the disciples went together to Capernaum (See Mark 1:21, “and they go into Capernaum”).
-In the beginning, when the Lord has called the disciples, He will always go with them, and here, in this verse, the Lord already has the disciples with Him.
+In the Gospel of Mark, we are told that this account takes place after the Lord Jesus called His disciples, indicating that the Lord Jesus and the disciples went together to Capernaum (see Mark 1:21, “and they go into Capernaum”).
+In the beginning, after the Lord had called the disciples, He would always go with them, and here, in this verse, the Lord already has the disciples with Him.

 Comments Luke 4:32